-No person who owes Montana State University Billings any fees, fines or other charges will be permitted to (1) receive academic credit or grades; (2) register; (3) secure a transcript, diploma, or other record; or, (4) access any MSU Billings facilities or services, regardless of the relationship thereof to the amount owed, until the full amount due has been paid or satisfactorily adjusted with Business Services.
-Any attorney's fees or other costs or charges necessary for the collection of the amount owed may be added to the balance due, including collection agency fees.
+No person who owes Montana State University any fees, fines, or other charges will be permitted to (1) receive academic credit or grades; (2) register; (3)

+secure a transcript, diploma, or other record; or, (4) access any MSU Billings facilities or services, regardless of the relationship there of to the amount owed, until the full amount due has been paid or satisfactorily adjusted with Business Services.
+All legal means will be used to collect any unpaid loans.
+Collection fees may be based on a percentage at a maximum of 33% of the debt, and all other expenses, including reasonable attorneys' fees the University incur in such collection efforts.
 MSU Billings shall have the right to apply any portion of any amount it may owe such individual for any reason, including wages, to payment of the balance owed MSU Billings.

-Other Fees

-Late Registration Fee
+Other Fees Late Registration Fee